 First responders, such as police, paramedics or firefighters, are normally the first to respond to an emergency.
 They, in conjunction with local municipalities, are responsible for managing most local emergencies.

-The Alberta Emergency Management Agency leads the coordination, collaboration and co-operation of all organizations involved in the prevention, preparedness and response to disasters and emergencies in Alberta, and will become involved in large-scale emergencies to provide assistance as required.
+The Government of Alberta, through the Alberta Emergency Management Agency, leads the coordination, collaboration and co-operation of all organizations involved in the prevention, preparedness and response to disasters and emergencies in Alberta, and will become involved in large-scale emergencies to provide assistance as required.